 Olszewski MA, Huffnagle GB, McDonald RA, Lindell DM, Cook DN, Toews GB.
 The role of MIP-1a/CCL3 in regulation of T cell-mediated immunity to Cryptococcus neoformans infection.
 J Immunol 2000, 165(11):6429-36.

 Noverr MC, Phare SM, Toews GB, Coffey MJ, Huffnagle GB.
-Production of immunomodulatory prostaglandins by the pathogenic yeast Cryptococcus neoformans and Candida albicans.
-Infect Immun 2001 (in press).
+Pathogenic yeasts of Cryptococcus neoformans and Candida albicans produce immunomodulatory prostaglandins.
+Infect Immun 2001, May;69(5):2957-63.